How To Check If A Website Is Built On WordPress (7 Simple Methods)

 The website’s source code can tell us a lot about a website, mainly if it’s built with WordPress.

-Visit the site, right-click on your mouse, and select ‘view page source,’ or ‘show page source.’
+To check the source code, visit the site, right-click on your mouse, and select ‘view page source,’ or ‘show page source.’

 These are all WordPress files (WP stands for WordPress) and prove that the site uses WordPress.